-A classic Phil zinger includes the time he asked Aussie actress Cate Blanchett to fix his DVD player because she worked "in the film industry."
+A classic Phil zinger included the time he asked Aussie actress Cate Blanchett to fix his DVD player because she worked "in the film industry."

-The Duke has been by his wife side for over seven decades, and has supported his Queen during her 67 year reign.
+The Duke was by his wife side for over seven decades, and supported his Queen during her 69 year reign.

-From the early days of raising a family in the public eye, to serving his country as the Duke of Edinburgh and everything in between, there's no denying Prince Philip has stood the test of time and so has his love for the woman he adoringly calls "Cabbage."
+From the early days of raising a family in the public eye, to serving his country as the Duke of Edinburgh and everything in between, there's no denying Prince Philip stood the test of time and so did his love for the woman he adoringly called "Cabbage."

-With his sparkling wit on hand, the Duke of Edinburgh describes his life as "traipsing around", often joking that he is the "fella who belongs to Mrs Queen", rather than being "professionally qualified in something."
+With his sparkling wit, the Duke of Edinburgh described his life as "traipsing around", often joking that he was the "fella who belongs to Mrs Queen", rather than being "professionally qualified in something."

 Following the news of his passing on April 9, and what would have been his 100th birthday in 2021, we're celebrating the MANY times Prince Philip made laugh (and sometimes cringe).

 During a royal visit in 2016, to Cardiff he informed a group of school children: "You must have really good brains to speak Welsh."

 Alas, a then 13-year-old Andrew Adams will never forget when he told the royal, back in 2001, that he wanted to be an astronaut.